bifurcationkit/BifurcationKit.jl/docs/src/tutorials1.md

 The left figure is the norm of the solution as function of the parameter $p=\alpha$, the *y-axis* can be changed by passing a different `printSolution` to `continuation`.
 The top right figure is the value of $\alpha$ as function of the iteration number.
 The bottom right is the solution for the current value of the parameter.
 This last plot can be modified by changing the argument `plotSolution` to `continuation`.

 !!! note "Bif. point detection"
     Two Fold points were detected.
-This can be seen by looking at `br.foldpoint` or by the black 	dots on the continuation plots.
+This can be seen by looking at `br.foldpoint` or by the black 	dots on the continuation plots when doing `plot(br, plotfold=true)`.
 Note that the bifurcation points are located in `br.bifpoint`.

 ## Continuation of Fold points